so-sc/devhost-2023/README.md

 ## DevHost 2023
-DevHost is the annual student developer meet organized by SOSC.
+DevHost is the annual student developer meet organized by Sahyadri Open Source Community (SOSC).